harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 > [!NOTE]
 > The [`DeviceDataWriter`] generates a `device.yml` file that contains device metadata that will be used later for loading data with `harp-python`.
 In addition, all the data from each `Register` is saved as a separate raw binary file.
 This includes not just data registers, but other common registers for device configuration or identification.

-### Exercise 10: Streamlining Data Analysis
+### Exercise 10: Streamlining data analysis

+You might have also noticed that the approach to loading data in [Exercise 8](#exercise-8-visualizing-synchronized-recordings) does not scale well.
 The `harp-python` package also simplifies data visualization and analysis by providing a convenient interface to load and read the raw binary files that [`DeviceDataWriter`] records.
 This exercise assumes that you have setup the dependencies from previous exercises, as well as `harp-python`.

 ```python
 import harp